Paintings about the shearing shed, and other buildings, at “Bundanoon” Texas, formerly “Belah”.

 At the beginning of a project I start working with very small paintings.
 This gives me a chance to investigate what is really there.
 Every shed is different, and I’ve learnt that if I throw myself into the major works too soon, I make mistakes.
 Many in this first series are 10x10cm, some a little larger.

 Most watercolour paper is 76x56cm.
-These paintings are all almost as long as is possible, and some as high.
+Several of these paintings are as long as is possible, and some as high.